 Skip to content

-Fit a single mean or largest class model. null_model() is the user-facing function that relies on the underlying computational function, nullmodel().
+Fit a single mean, set of quantiles, or largest class model. null_model() is the user-facing function that relies on the underlying computational function, nullmodel().

 Usage